 There are two ways to attach the joint(s) to the body.
 One way is to pick the tab Attachments to the right of Body (which replaces the tab Shape).
 Then click the type of object you want to connect the body to, in this case Bo for bones.
 Then click attach.
-You would then click all of the joints that you want to connect to the body; they will turn from red to green to specify they're connected to that body.
+You would then click all of the joints that you want to connect to the body; they will turn from yellow to green to specify they're connected to that body.
 Once you've connected them, click on Done (in place of Attach) or just click on an empty space on the screen.
-The other way is to click the View tab on the top of the screen, then outline.
-This is the model heirarchy.
-You can pick a body from here, and then pick from the list of joints to attach.
-It's a great way to check to make sure everything is attached after you're done.
 Now the body is attached to the joint!